 Cancer Treatment Centers of America® (CTCA) offers minimally invasive surgery for patients with deep subcortical brain tumors.
 This Six Pillar Approach integrates several advancements in neurosurgery to resect otherwise inoperable brain tumors.

-CTCA® at Midwestern Regional Medical Center (Midwestern), our hospital in suburban Chicago, offers this specialized procedure to qualified patients.
+Our Chicago hospital offers this specialized procedure to qualified patients.

 What is the Six Pillar Approach?

 The Six Pillar Approach allows doctors to resect tumors located in the deep subcortical regions of the brain through an opening as small as a dime.

 The Six Pillar Approach is composed of the following components:

 - Brain mapping